Navigating Medicare when it comes to Home Care in NYC

 - and be getting services from a plan of care that is established by a doctor.

-Additionally, a doctor needs to approve the need for nursing care, physical therapy, language pathology or occupational therapy.
+Additionally, a doctor needs to approve the need for nursing care, physical therapy, language pathology, or occupational therapy.
 These services need to fit with pre-existing conditions and be practical, without a therapist that is trained they cannot be approved.

-Furthermore, there are other conditions that must be met; the individuals condition must be expected to improve over the course of time, and a trained therapist must create and maintain a care plan in a safe and effective manner.
+Furthermore, there are other conditions that must be met; the individuals’ condition must be expected to improve over the course of time, and a trained therapist must create and maintain a care plan in a safe and effective manner.
 Any home health agency that is provided care needs to be certified through Medicare and it must be approved by a doctor that you are home-bound.
 This does not mean that you cannot attend short medical treatments, religious services, or adult day care.

-It does not cost any money for home health care services however 20% of the medicare-approved amount can be applied towards medical equipment.
-Additionally, some private pay home health care companies work with other companies to help provide Medicare services which is coordinated between the two.
+It does not cost any money for home health care services however 20% of the Medicare-approved amount can be applied towards medical equipment.
+Additionally, some private pay home health care companies work with other companies to help provide Medicare services which are coordinated between the two.
 The Home Health Agency you choose should let you know before services begin how much Medicare will pay and if there are any services that are not covered by Medicare that are being requested as well as what they will cost.
 Each agency is required to send a notice called “Home Health Advance Beneficiary Notice” (HHABN) and this should state the services and/or supplies that Medicare is not covering.